library(nhanesA)

 y = "Systolic Blood Pressure (mmHg)")

 This jittered plot shows the distribution of each individual data point (jittered from left to right in each group so we can see the density of points in each section) — and includes the mean of SBP for each group overlaid with a black circle.
-We can see that the black circle for females is slightly higher (3.0 mmHg) than for males.
+We can see that the black circle for females is slightly higher (by about 3.0 mmHg) than for males.

 Create a dummy indicator